JAQuent/Questionnaire-Presenter/README.md

 Note due to UXF internal workings “,” in responses & input are converted into “\_”.

+## Log

+In the log you find the time stamps for every button press and every time the minimum duration is over.
+Furthermore, it provides information but which platform is used (Windows/Mac) and at which system time the experiment started.

 # Ideas for the future
 - Participant check list
 - Change background on trials?
 To indicate different questionnaires.